Must-Try Barbadian Food & Drink

 - Tamarind Balls – Sweet and sour snack.

 - Coconut Bread – Also known as sweet bread

 - Bajan Candied Sweet Potatoes – Sweet potatoes and brown sugar, sometimes covered in sweet cherries and pineapple.

 If you would like to get the ultimate taste of Barbados, come check out the annual Barbados Food & Wine and Rum Festival!
 This year the event will be taking place from November 20-24.
 With this and so many events taking place in Barbados this year, it’s a guaranteed great time!
-Book your stay at The Crane - the Caribbean's first resort hotel located on the renowned Crane Beach and take advantage of our Summer Save and Early Winter Savings!
-Unwind in luxurious bliss and dine at award-winning restaurants.
+Book your stay at The Crane and unwind in luxurious bliss and dine at award-winning restaurants.